asyncapi/glee/docs/pages/introduction.md

 This will be the Specification that defines our API, in our case, it is very simple, as we will be sending a name and the time of the day, and our API will greet us accordingly.

-One thing to note here is the `operationId`, this is needed and is a crucial part of glee, as this is how we will be connecting our business logic with our spec, `operationId` is the name of the function that will be called every time a certain operation occurs.
-In our case whenever `/greet` channel received a message.
+One thing to note here is the `operations` item, this is needed and is a crucial part of glee, as this is how we will be connecting our business logic with our spec, `onGreet` is the name of the function that will be called every time a certain operation occurs.
+In our case whenever `/greet` channel receives a message, `onGreet` function is called.

 #### Define our operation function